ssmostagh/retail-spark-workshop/README.md

-# Serverless Spark CE Workshop - May 2022
+# Serverless Spark Retail Workshop - July 2022

 This repo contains hands-on-labs that cover serverless Spark on GCP powered by Cloud Dataproc, as part of the [Serverless Spark Workshop]